 Asda can trace its roots back to two Yorkshire brothers, Peter and Fred Asquith, and a group of Yorkshire farmers who formed Hindell's Dairies in the 1920s.
 In 1965, Asquith and Hindell’s Dairies joined forces to become Asda.
-In 1999, Asda was acquired by Walmart, and in recent years, has grown to become Britain's second largest supermarket.
-In 2018, Walmart and Sainsbury’s announced the proposed combination of Sainsbury’s and Asda to create one of the UK’s leading grocery, general merchandise and clothing retail groups.
-To learn more about the proposed combination, go here.
+In 1999, Asda was acquired by Walmart, and has since grown to become Britain's second largest supermarket.
+In October 2020, Walmart announced an agreement to sell Asda to entrepreneurs Mohsin and Zuber Issa, backed by British private equity firm TDR Capital.
+The deal is expected to close in the coming months, pending regulatory approvals.

 Supercentres bring together the best of Walmart and all of the things Asda is known for – the widest range, best value and friendliest service in the business.
 It acts as a local shop but also attracts customers from further afield.
 On average, Asda Supercentres sales areas are approximately 85,000 sq. ft. and sell nearly 40,000 products.